moshix/BITNETServices/README.md

 REXX VERSION INSTALLATION
 -------------------------

 This program runs on z/VM, VM/ESA 2.x and VM/SP6.
+No version earlier than VM/SP rel6 is supported currently.

 1. Upload RELAY EXEC to a VM account named RELAY with permissions G.